Dear Fellow Educator,

 Shifting our focus:

 You also might be thinking that with all the required testing and unflattering labels resulting from the No Child Left Behind Act that your school cannot afford to take time away from reading or math.
 Let me assure you that by integrating literacy into elementary STEM education, students create a deeper understanding of concepts, because they are allowed to explore topics in depth.
 There is finally enough time in the day to teach everything and to do it well.
-Students succeed with interdisciplinary, elementary STEM-focused instruction.
+Students succeed with interdisciplinary, early elementary STEM-focused instruction.

 What about the standards you are required to teach?
 It’s taken care of!
 One of the best features of the process developed by STEM is Elementary is that it’s standards-based and tailored to meet the unique needs of your students!
 Every lesson is tied to one of the Common Core State Standards in English language arts and mathematics, and the Next Generation Science Standards.
 This ensures that all students receive rigorous, interdisciplinary, standards-based instruction.